An alternative derivation of the length contraction can be made without the Lorentz transformation, using the conservation of energy law .

 \[ 1-\frac{v^2}{c^2} = \sqrt{1-\frac{v’^2}{c^2}}\]

-And taking into account the relation (11.1), after simple algebraic passages, we get the following relation, which expresses the relativistic contraction of lengths as a function of speed:
+And taking into account the relation (11.1), after some simple algebraic passages, we get the following relation, which expresses the relativistic contraction of lengths as a function of speed:

 \[ l’=l\sqrt{1-\frac{v^2}{c^2}}\]

-Alternative derivation of length contraction - Length Contraction as a Function of the Velocity
+Derivation of length contraction - Length Contraction as a Function of the Velocity

 The detailed version of this alternative derivation of the length contraction and time dilation is given in the eleventh chapter of the book “Newton and Relativity“.